 My mother guided me through traditions such as Bach Flower Remedies and plants for healing throughout my youth.
 This way of life spoke to me, and I eventually went on to pursue beauty therapy in Dublin, followed by an in-depth focus on aromatherapy.
-My curiosity to know more about the power of plants and food on health and wellbeing led me to study macrobiotics at Keintalerhof in Switzerland.
+My curiosity to know more about the power of plants and food on health and wellbeing led me to study macrobiotics at Keintalerhof in Switzerland and at the East West Institute in Toronto.
 I took this one step further by becoming a certified exercise instructor, and a brisk hike in nature remains a crucial part of my day even now.

 If my mother holds the keys to my love of all things skincare, my father rounded out my passion by keeping me close to nature while also instructing me in business.
 He had an affinity for not amassing ‘things’, but for choosing quality.
 I was blessed to have grown up in Ireland during tumultuous times as this has given me a deep appreciation of peace, and I share my father’s love of nature and the quietude it brings.
-I choose to live and work in the beauty of British Columbia for the daily peace it brings me to be this close to nature.
+To live and work in the beauty of British Columbia was therefore a natural choice for me; it brings me daily peace and keeps me close to nature.

-I feel lucky that my passion for helping people involves consulting on all things spa.
+I feel lucky that my passion for helping people involves consulting on all things spa and wellness.
 I get to guide people in bringing their vision to life in a way that has the potential to make the world a better place.
-It is especially gratifying for me when I can pay it forward to help another woman find her financial independence in the spa industry.
+It is especially gratifying for me when I can help another person find their financial independence in the spa industry.